 In the end, the additional features will help you determine what grill will fit the needs you deem necessary.
-And then once you find the grill that meets all those requirements, you’ll have found the best RV grill for you.
+And then once you find the grill that meets all those requirements, you’ll have found the right one for you.

 An Extra Consideration for Propane Grill Customers: